-Simply put, a warehouse management system (WMS) is a software solution that supports the monitor and management of daily activities in the warehouse remotely.
-WMS software helps user keep track of stock level, aid shipping of orders and advises on inventory replenishment.
+Simply put, a warehouse management system (WMS) is a software solution that supports the monitoring and management of daily activities in the warehouse remotely.
+WMS software:

-• Maintain and keeping the appropriate equipment in check.
+• Maintaining and keeping the appropriate equipment in check.

 • Supervise receiving and delivering inventory in the facility.